janbrasna/firefox-ios-log-viewer/README.md

 # Log Viewer

 A bespoke viewer for Firefox iOS device logs.

-It builds to a **single self-contained HTML file** you can open directly in any browser — no install, no server.
-The UI follows the GitHub design language and matches your system light/dark setting.
+To use the tool directly go here.
+[Log Viewer](https://mozilla-mobile.github.io/firefox-ios-log-viewer/)

 ## Features